SergeyDz/spring-petclinic/readme.md

 ### Docker
 Dockers are pushed and pulled from the artifactory docker feeds.
+* docker-dev for some temporary storage with high retention
+* docker-live to promote and store production-ready artifacts

 ### Maven
 For performance and security purposes, maven central and spring package repositories was configured to use Artifactory as a cached proxy.